Introduction

 Business Plans

-A business plan is a list of objectives that are established for a predetermined time frame and will be monitored to assess the partner's performance.
+A business plan is a list of objectives that are established for a predetermined time frame and will be monitored to assess the partner’s performance, often forming a crucial part of a partner enablement program.
 This is distinct from the partnership agreement, the contract you sign at the start of the relationship to specify the bounds of the legal relationship.

 This plan provides you and your partner with a direction.
 It outlines your collaborative process, your intended outcomes, and how you’ll track your development.
 Without it, it would be a classic case of the blind leading the blind.